tseemann/shovill/README.md

 1. Estimate genome size and read length from reads (unless `--gsize` provided)
 2. Reduce FASTQ files to a sensible depth (default `--depth 50`)
 3. Trim adapters from reads (with `--trim` only)
-4. Conservatively correct reads sequencing errors
+4. Conservatively correct sequencing errors in reads
-5. Pre-overlap paired-end reads
+5. Pre-overlap ("stitch") paired-end reads
 6. Assemble with "vanilla" SPAdes with modified kmer range and PE + long SE reads
 7. Use contigs not scaffolds
-8. Correct minor assembly errors
+8. Correct minor assembly errors by mapping reads back to contigs
 9. Produce final FASTA with nicer names

 ## Quick Start